narcisoleedev/openChess/README.md

-## OpenChess
+# OpenChess

-It's a chess game made in OpenGL/C++ using GLFW and GLAD.
+It's a chess board made in OpenGL on C++ using GLFW and GLAD.
+The purpose of this project was to actually learn OpenGL and as an avaliation method for my Computer Graphics class.

+### Libraries:

+- GLFW
+- GLAD 3.3
+- GLM
+- Assimp
+- stb_image.h (already installed)

 ### To do: